 That may seem like an obvious step in achieving better engagement and increasing ROI, but it’s still shocking to see that many brands don’t apply customer insights into their ad targeting.
 Marketers must then find ways to capture the consumer’s attention in a way that is beneficial to them and helps them fulfill their needs and desires.

-With advertising platforms like Google AdWords, AdRoll, Quantcast, Criteo (and many others), increased targeting capabilities, brands can more accurately and efficiently reach their desired audience.
+With advertising platforms like Google Ads, AdRoll, Quantcast, Criteo (and many others), increased targeting capabilities, brands can more accurately and efficiently reach their desired audience.

 Clearly, an organized system was needed to help classify the level of targeting.

 Personalized advertising is not just the future, it’s right now and marketers who fail to recognize that will undoubtedly struggle to find success.

 But with consumers exposed to an abundance of content and ad messages every single day, how do they devote their attention to ads that are of value to them?
 And how can brands continue to present ad messages that speak our language?
 The answers lie in the Advertising Personalization Classification System.